Six Line Wrasse Care Guide: The Popular Reef Fish With a Reputation (and How to Manage It)

 Temperament

 Not only are six line wrasses known for their activity levels, but they can also be very big bullies.
-There are a few benefits to having them in the tank though as they can sometimes act as a type of cleaner fish and will even control some pest populations (Video source).
+There are a few benefits to having them in the tank though as they will act as a type of cleaner fish and will even control some pest populations (Video source).

 Six line wrasses are often the most active fish in any aquarium setup.
 They can quickly dash across the front of the reef tank or take their time maneuvering in and out of the rocks, looking for some microorganism to nibble on.
 No matter what they’re doing, they’re always moving.

-However, when they’re not looking for food they might be bothering other fish.
+However, when they’re not looking for food they is bothering other fish.
 There are many stories from hobbyists who have had to trade in or give away their six line wrasse after a year of having them because they turn into a menace overnight.
 This is one of the risks you take when adding one of these fish to your aquarium!

 As mentioned before, many hobbyists end up giving their six line wrasses away as the aggression only gets worse with time.
 However, increasing feedings and providing more hiding places may help deter some aggression, though this is not guaranteed.